36 Non-Candy Easter Egg Fillers Kids Will Love

 After that, I declared no more candy in the Easter eggs.
 It was time to get creative.

+Each year, the Easter egg fillers that I choose changes.
+They’re based on the child’s interests, development and what is currently trending.
 Although it can be hard, planning non-candy Easter egg fillers is also really fun.
 You can be super creative with figuring out what can fit in an egg.
-Kids enjoy shaking the eggs to try to guess what’s inside.
 And the looks of surprise on their faces when they finally open the contents – priceless.

 How Do I Choose the Perfect Easter Egg Fillers?

+When choosing Easter egg fillers, think about the size of your plastic eggs.
+Plastic Easter eggs come in all different sizes – from the classic ones that you can buy in bulk to super large ones that would hold a small stuffed animal.
 Depending on the Easter egg hunt that I’m planning, I try to vary the size of the Easter eggs.
 I usually use mostly smaller eggs, a few that are medium size and at least one super big one.
 Sometimes, I even add in a golden egg for a special surprise. (affiliates)

 It’s also important to keep in mind how many eggs you want each child to find on the Easter egg hunt.
 This number will determine how many fillers you choose.

 As you decide on Easter egg fillers, think variety.
 Kids love surprises.
 Have lots of different things that will delight instead of the same thing (such as filling all of the eggs with bouncy balls).
+Be creative.
+You’d be surprised all of the fun things that fit in an Easter egg.

 Separate It